cmda-bt/fe-course-21-22/week-2.md

 #### In-class exercises

 Finish the in-class exercises about DOM manipulation and events.
 Experiment and try out a couple of different events you can listen for.
+Work on [the codepen form exercise][codepen].

 #### Assignment
 Add any design patterns that need JavaScript interaction (events and DOM) in the interface of your features (dropdowns, filters, menu's etc.).
 Additionally continue working on your front-end of your feature, start building the HTML and CSS according to the principles you've learned in FED1 and Internetstandaarden.

-### API's
+### Web API's
 ![Basics Banner](assets/banners/api.jpg)
-> Research client-side web API's and third party data API's that can be used for your progressive enhancement
+> Research client-side web API's and that can be used for your progressive enhancement

 #### Synopsis